Exploring Representational Disparities Between Multilingual and Bilingual Translation Models

-We measure space utilization using IsoScore, a metric that determines how uniformly a point cloud utilizes the dimensions of its ambient vector space, or its isotropy \cite{rudman-etal-2022-isoscore}.
-Prior work has shown that improving the isotropy of sentence representations can lead to better performance on semantic similarity tasks, which is a strong indicator of the overall semantic quality of sentence representations \cite{li-etal-2020-sentence, gao-etal-2021-simcse}.
-We compute the isotropy of representations on the same set of sentence pairs across model types so that their scores are directly comparable, and summarize our analysis in Figure \ref{fig:page-one}.
-We observe the following in our comparison: \begin{itemize}[topsep=0pt, itemsep=-0.8em ] \item Across different data resource levels and different source-target language pairs, the isotropy of one-to-many decoder representations for a given source-target pair is reduced as compared to decoder representations in a bilingual model. \item Source-side representation capacity improves slightly in one-to-many models over bilingual models.
-However, the extent of this improvement is smaller than the extent of capacity reduction in the decoder. \item With further analysis, we find that reduced space utilization in multilingual decoder representations seems driven by language-specific information occupying much of the available representation space.
+We measure space utilization using IsoScore and intrinsic dimensionality (ID), which are two metrics that determine how uniformly a point cloud utilizes the dimensions of its underlying vector space, or its isotropy \cite{fukunaga-olsen, rudman-etal-2022-isoscore}.

+We compute the isotropy of representations on the same set of sentence pairs across model types so that their scores are directly comparable, and summarize our method in Figure \ref{fig:page-one}.
+We observe the following in our comparison: \begin{itemize}[itemsep=-0.2em ] \item Across different data resource levels and different source-target language pairs, the isotropy of one-to-many decoder representations for a given source-target pair is reduced as contrasted with decoder representations in a comparable bilingual model. \item Source-side representation capacity improves slightly in one-to-many models over bilingual models.
+However, the extent of this encoder capacity improvement is smaller than the extent of the decoder capacity reduction. \item With further analysis, we find that reduced space utilization in multilingual decoder representations seems driven by language-specific information occupying much of the available representation space.
 Single language decoders, however, do not have to distinguish this language-specific information. \end{itemize}

-While most previous work has observed interference and some of its potential causes, our work characterizes the differences between bilingual and multilingual translation models in the context of potential modeling inefficiencies.
-Our results match intuitions of why one-to-many models may under-perform bilingual models in a resource-rich setting.
-Such results could inform improvements on current multilingual modeling design, especially in models that cover multiple target languages.
+While most previous work has observed empirical differences between bilingual and multilingual models and some of its potential causes, our work characterizes the differences between bilingual and multilingual models in terms of their internal model representations.
+Our results could inform alternative approaches on current multilingual modeling design, especially in models that cover multiple target languages.